kuslhhh/ksh/README.md

-# ksh: A Social media clone
+# KSH: A Social media clone